 He is setting a fine example for the youth of the country.

-Even though the height of the outbreak in the US had occurred ten years earlier and the polio vaccine had now been introduced, teenagers – the most at risk after young children – remained reluctant to take the vaccine.
+Even though the peak of the outbreak in the US had occurred four years earlier and the polio vaccine had now been introduced, teenagers – the most at risk after young children – remained reluctant to take the vaccine.
 In fact, according to The New York Times, only 10% of New York City’s teenagers had been vaccinated at the time of Elvis’ appearance on the “Ed Sullivan Show.”
 For New York City’s health commissioner, the then-21-year-old Presley was to set an example for teenagers across the country to follow.

 Elvis’ vaccination did end up being a crucial moment in the campaign to encourage polio vaccinations.
 Importantly, it helped spark a national conversation among young people, which created space for the real game changer to emerge – health activism among teenagers themselves.
 With the help of the National Foundation for Infantile Paralysis, teenagers formed Teens against Polio, organising volunteer divisions to fight polio.
 Using a variety of methods to encourage vaccine uptake, including a “no shots, no dates” policy in which young women refused to court unvaccinated men, Teens Against Polio helped to convince other teenagers to get vaccinated.

 The polio vaccine had Elvis.
 How about the COVID-19 vaccine?